topranks/wmf-clab/README.md

 Writing fqdn.yaml...
 ```

 NOTE:  The script takes quite a while to run.
 This is due to my poor coding and the very slow Netbox REST API.
-I hope to get time to work on optimizing it in the near future, potentially using Netbox's GraphQL API, or at least focusing on removing the number of API calls which wasn't high on the agenda during development.
+I hope to get time to work on optimizing it in the near future, potentially using Netbox's GraphQL API, or at least focusing on removing the number of API calls (which wasn't high on the agenda during development).
 Luckily the topology does not need to be re-generated very frequently, so the script only needs to run occasionally (like when new transport links are added).

 When complete you should find a new sub-folder has been created, called "output", containing the start and stop scripts, as well as the containerlab topology file.
 ```